 I love crescent rolls and I can never resist a chance to bake them up.
-I have had a white flour version on this blog for a few years now and that’s pretty much the recipe I’ve always followed.
+I have had a regular version of vegan crescent rolls on this blog for a few years now and that's pretty much the recipe I've always followed.

 But this time I wanted to try something different: I wanted to try healthy.
 Ergo, these Whole-Wheat Crescent Rolls.

 One of the best things about crescent rolls is just how pretty they are-- and they become so with just a tad of work which suits me just fine.

 When I set out to make whole-wheat crescent rolls, one of the challenges was to make them light and fluffy as crescent rolls should be-- not dense as wholegrain breads tend to be.